Frequently Asked Questions

 Maintaining the participant's confidentiality in the study is a priority.
 All participant information will be handled in strict confidence in accordance with ethical and legal practice.
-Only authorised study staff will have access to the data.
-All participants who take part in the study will be issued a unique identifier number that will be used when collecting data.
+Only authorised study staff will have access to the personal data.
+All participants who take part in the study will be allocated a unique identifier number that will be used when collecting and linking data.
 Consequently, no data will be published in such a way that an individual could be identified.
 Participation in this study is entirely voluntary and participants may withdraw at any time, even after they have agreed to take part.

 What is the purpose of the study?